-Woodford Cedar Run Wildlife Refuge is a 171 acre wildlife refuge, wildlife rehabilitation hospital & nature center on the edge of the New Jersey pinelands.
+Woodford Cedar Run Wildlife Refuge is a 171-acre non-profit wildlife refuge, wildlife rehabilitation hospital & nature center on the edge of the New Jersey Pinelands.

-Cedar Run includes the Woodford Nature Center, a wildlife housing area with more than 60 native residents, and a wildlife rehabilitation hospital.
+Cedar Run includes the Woodford Nature Center, a Wildlife Housing Area with more than 60 native residents, and a Wildlife Rehabilitation Hospital that sees nearly 5,000 wild animals each year.
 The overall mission of Cedar Run is to serve as a community resource on the importance of protecting and enhancing healthy ecosystems for all.

 Harriet was admitted to the hospital in the summer of 2018 after being hit by a car, and thus sustained some significant damage to her left wing, and costed her one of her toes.
 The fracture in her wing was originally pinned for healing, but it became apparent that the damage was extensive enough that it limited her mobility.